poloclub/ConceptEvo/README.md

 # ConceptEvo
 ConceptEvo is a unified interpretation framework that reveals the inception and evolution of concepts during DNN training.
-For detialed insights behind ConceptEvo, refer to the 📄[ConceptEvo paper](https://arxiv.org/abs/2203.16475).
+For detailed insights behind ConceptEvo, refer to the [ConceptEvo paper](https://arxiv.org/abs/2203.16475).

 ## About ConceptEvo
 ConceptEvo generates a **unified semantic space** that enables side-by-side comparison of different models during training.
 This space is a visual and analytic tool that facilitates a deeper understanding of how models evolve and learn.